Blowpipe

 It hardly seems possible that a month has passed since the last little MinYak cantered into the in-box.
 But it must be, because another one arrived this week, carrying fresh tales from the land of glitter and somewhere called Baliwood.
 Not sure that works: Bollywood is already taken, of course, by all those chaps who run the western world’s call centres, but Bolly’s not a bad set of bubbles if you like that sort of thing.

 Neither champagne nor the sparkling wine that’s not champagne because of ridiculous European Community naming rules appears on Hector’s favoured drinks list.
 Those little zesty bubbles don’t go very well with a beak.
 That’s a shame, because the latest MinYak has a Q&A with Carol Duval-Leroy, president of Champagne Duval-Leroy.
+She has some views on how to manage enterprises and people that would be required reading for several of our local bizbods, both indigenous and expatriate.
+If they could read, of course.

 The finals of this year’s Yak open tennis are on this weekend.
 The organisers promise fun and frivolity.
 We might manage a look-in.
 It’s no trouble breaking out of the Bukit Bubble, or breaking into the Canggu one for that matter.
 It’s the 90-minute, 20-kilometre crawl between the two that puts you off.